wduf/small-projects-games/README.md

-# python-small-projects-games
+# small-projects-games

-i taught myself python a few summers ago and this is a collection of some of the small projects and games i made
+I taught myself Python two years ago and this is a collection of some of the small projects and games I made.